stanwood/handbook/README.md

 ### Guidelines

 As we grow the complexity of operating the company grows.
 To run our company efficiently, every new team member must raise the bar.

-Towards that end, every recruit must be better than the average member than that team.
+Towards that end, every recruit must be better than the median member than that team.

-Preferably every recruit is better than any member of that team.
+Preferably every recruit is better than any member of that team and especially the manager of that team.

-We are acutely aware that hiring is a profoundly biased process.
+We are acutely aware that hiring - as all people related questions - is a profoundly biased process.
 In addition to that, bad hires are very costly both financially and culturally.

 To remedy those biases we created an elaborate process with multiple steps and at least 5 interviews.